Frequently Asked Questions EXPAND ALL CLOSE ALL

 - Are applicant interviews required?

 Yes, each candidate who meets all University and department requirements will be offered an in-person or virtual interview opportunity via email after your application portfolio is complete.
 If you are missing an application requirement, you will not be offered an interview.
-Within four weeks of your completed application portfolio, check www.sdsu.edu/e-services and Decision Desk to make certain your application portfolio is complete.
+Within four weeks of your completed application portfolio, check www.sdsu.edu/e-services and Interfolio to make certain your application portfolio is complete.

 - What if my old professors cannot provide a compelling recommendation?